 It can be very uncomfortable to have a cough that won’t just seem to go away.
-If your cough lasts for more than eight weeks, you should consider consulting with your doctor because you might require a prescription treatment or further evaluation.
+If your cough lasts for more than eight weeks, you should consider consulting with your nearest doctor or visit Apollo Gleneagles Hospitals because you might require a prescription treatment or further evaluation.
 There are a lot of resources online but it is still best to talk with a doctor rather than self-diagnosing and self-medicating.

 Your doctor needs to address some symptoms of coughs such as wheezing, shortness of breath, or bloody mucus.
 Always opt to seek medical care if some of the symptoms of your cough are interfering with your sleep or interrupting your daily activities.
 It is important to be preventive in health as coughs are just one symptom of many health issues.